AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Resume a connector.md

 This topic describes how to resume a suspended connector in the Message Queue for Apache Kafka console.

-One of the connectors that are described in the following topics is created, and the connector is in the Running state:
+One of the connectors that are described in the following topics is created, and the connector is in the Suspended state:

 -   [Create a MaxCompute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md)
 -   [Create a Function Compute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md)